-The alternatives under Theme 2 have the potential to affect the piping plover, red knot, and least tern.
+The alternatives under Theme 2 would not likely affect piping plover, red knot, and least tern.
 Initial construction and implementation of CPs may disturb protected species in the area due to increased human activity in and around suitable habitats, but these effects would be short term.
 Additionally, the creation of potentially suitable habitat may ultimately benefit these three species.